-In our opinion, the Proposed Development has appropriate regard for the design directions of the City of Hamilton's Pier 8 Block 16 Urban Design Guidelines.
+In our opinion, the Proposed Development has appropriate regard for the design directions of the City of Hamilton's Pier 8 Block 16 Urban Design Guidelines, as well as the feedback received to date from members of the public and the Hamilton Design Review Panel.

 The Proposed Development provides for a well-scaled, well-designed building that contributes to the achievement of design excellence for the broader City of Hamilton, will serve as a wayfinding beacon, drawing visitors to the waterfront, and which is consistent with the height and density Guidelines applicable to the Block and as adopted by Council.
+The proposed building will serve as a demonstration of a commitment to high quality design, sustainability and quality of life for residents, and further expand the public realm through the Subject Site and building, and introduce a new typology of publicly-accessible space along the waterfront.